kurttheviking/bluecache/README.md

 **cache.on(eventName, eventHandler)**

-`eventName` is a string, currently either `cache:hit` or `cache:miss`. `eventHandler` is a function which responds to the data provided by the target event.
+`eventName` is a string, corresponding to a [supported event](https://github.com/kurttheviking/bluecache#emitted-events). `eventHandler` is a function which responds to the data provided by the target event.

 ```
 cache.on('cache:hit', function (data) {